 As for the grade, in the US we are all familiar with the A, B, C, D or F scale with A’s being obtainable.
 In France, you’ll get a number from 1 through 20; you need a 10 to pass but never expect to get above 16/20.
-Why not?
+Even when I was waived from English class, they still gave me a 16/20!!
+Why?
 This is the best explanation I’ve heard: 20 is for God, 19 is for Jesus, 18 is for the professor – the three tiers you’ll never attain.
 Then 17 is for the brightest of the bright and 16 is for the best of the best.
 It seems odd (and disappointing) at first, but you get used to it.

 2. French university courses don’t require textbooks

 In my undergrad semester in Montpellier, year abroad in Paris with courses at the Sorbonne, and two years as a master’s student, I was never given a list for required textbooks or reading.
 Just getting a professor to give us a recommended reading list took some insisting.
 And even the published professors didn’t recommend their own books covering the very topic of the course.